People expected so much from Harry Potter and the Cursed Child that they all feel disappointed now. I don’t. It’s a play

 I couldn’t ask for more, really.
 We have lived through years thinking that the Deathly Hallows would be the last.
 This is still a good treat for us, Potterheads.

 All these reviews, good or bad, lead us to one big question: WHO IS THE CURSED CHILD?
-I would like to think it’s Harry.
-Haven’t you noticed how the series has been titled?
+It’s Harry, right?
 It’s always about Harry and something or someone else.
 His but not entirely.
 Harry and the Sorcerer’s Stone, the Chamber of Secrets, the Prisoner of Azkaban, the Goblet of Fire, the Order of the Phoenix, the Half-Blood Prince, the Deathly Hallows.
 I guess it’s about time to name this one for Harry and Harry.
 He acquired the scar from a curse after all.
 The Boy Who Lived who caused us too much death.
 Such a curse.

 On the other note, we are all cursed.
 Aren’t we?
 And all these characters.
 We are all bound in love.
 In friendship.
 In magic.
 Once you get too attached in all these, it will both save you and destroy you.
 Avada Kedavra!